danielhelfand/lab-knative-serving/workshop/content/exercises/use-service.md

 In the next section, you will make an update your `Service` to learn more about how `Revisions` work.

-Stop the watch on the Pods in your first terminal:
+Stop the watch on the Pods in your first terminal once none are running anymore:

 ```execute-1
 <ctrl+c>